pmp-library/pmp-library/doc/installation.md

 # System Requirements {#system_requirements}

-surface_mesh uses [CMake](http://www.cmake.org) as its build configuration system.
+pmp uses [CMake](http://www.cmake.org) as its build configuration system.
 Version 3.1 or greater is required.

-surface_mesh requires a C++11-compliant compiler.
-For the current release surface_mesh has been tested to build with the following compilers:
+pmp requires a C++11-compliant compiler.
+For the current release pmp has been tested to build with the following compilers:

 Operating System | Compiler